Grace Jeong

 A lot of macrame is repeating patterns.
 You’re just knotting patterns.
 It’s not like the action itself is challenging, but it’s one of those exercises that you can’t just mindlessly do.
 You need to focus because if you need to do a certain number of patterns and you do more than that, you have to go back or else the whole sequence gets messed up.

-It seems like macrame has physical muscle memory component to the craft
+It seems like macrame has a physical muscle memory component to the craft.

 That’s why I like it a lot.
 If you knot it too tightly, the shape starts changes a little bit.
 So it’s a lot of finger muscle memory.
 It’s a repetition that you keep working with.